rust-gamedev/rust-gamedev.github.io/content/news/026/index.md

 It comes with PBR materials and render routine out of the box and utilizes GPU culling to enable incredible performance with such a simple API.

-We have many fun things in the pipeline including a full custom shader system, both cpu and gpu side optimization, and more rendering features.
+There're many fun things in the pipeline including a full custom shader system, both cpu and gpu side optimization, and more rendering features.

-We have published [v0.1][rend3-crates] on crates.io
+The [v0.1 version][rend3-crates] was published on crates.io
 ([docs](rend3-docs) and [examples](rend3-examples)) and v0.2 is going
 to be coming out very soon.